 If we create a very similar layout using Grid, we can control the layout in both rows and columns.

-These examples point to another key differences between these layout methods.
+These examples point to another key difference between these layout methods.
 In Grid Layout you do the majority of sizing specification on the container, setting up tracks and then placing items into them.
 In flexbox, while you create a flex container and set the direction at that level, any control over item sizing needs to happen on the items themselves.

 In some cases you could happily use either layout method, but as you become confident with both you will find each one suiting different layout needs, and you will end up with both methods in your CSS.
 There is rarely a right or wrong answer.